 –The Prairies Book Review

-The Connubial Corpse will also available in ebook format.
-More info coming soon!
+The Connubial Corpse is also available in ebook and soon audio format.
+More info to come!